Pixel code

 FAQs

-Yes, CFLs contain a small amount of mercury, but it’s a safe amount.
-However, proper disposal is important to prevent environmental contamination.
+A: Yes, CFLs contain a small amount of mercury, usually about 3-5 milligrams.
+This is why proper disposal and recycling of CFLs are important to prevent environmental contamination.

 Read Also